 Mr. Barnard has extensive civil trial experience, handling several matters as lead trial counsel in both jury trials and arbitrations.
 Previously, he served as an assistant district attorney with the Dallas County District Attorney’s office, where he tried more than 25 jury trials to verdict.

 Mr. Barnard received his B.A. from Trinity University and his J.D. cum laude from the Southern Methodist University School of Law, where he was a member and an editor of the SMU Law Review.
 Mr. Barnard is a member of the State Bar of Texas, the American Bar Association, the Dallas Bar Association and the Dallas Bar Foundation.
 He graduated from the Leadership Dallas class of 2009.
-Mr. Barnard has also served as a Barrister with the Patrick E. Higginbotham American Inn of Court from 2010 to the present.
+Mr. Barnard has also served as a Barrister with the Patrick E. Higginbotham American Inn of Court from 2010 to 2013.

 Mr. Barnard’s recent engagements include:

 - obtaining favorable settlement within insurance limits in a derivative suit against directors of a publicly traded energy company alleging claims of breach of fiduciary duty and unjust enrichment (In re Sanchez Deriv.
 Lit.
 Consol.
 No. 9132—VCG, 2014 WL 6673895 (Del.
 Ch.
 Nov.
 25, 2014))

 - obtaining a complete dismissal of business tort claims for a French publicly traded company in federal court in Texas, affirmed by the 5th Circuit in Special Indus., Inc. v.
 Zamil Grp.
 Holding Co., 578 F. App’x.
 325, 326 (5th Cir.
 2014)

 - obtaining a complete dismissal of fiduciary duty claims alleged against directors of a publicly traded company in federal court in Texas